DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Discovery/readme.md

-The ServiceNow configuration is now complete.
+The Azure AD / Entra ID configuration is now complete.
 The next step is to run a manual discovery scan.

 - Navigate to **Admin | Discovery**

-- Click the **Run Discovery Noe** (Dropdon) and select **Run Discovery Now**
+- Click the **Run Discovery Noe** (Dropdown) and select **Run Discovery Now**

 - Click on the **Network view** Button in the upper right corner

-- Click on the newly cretaed discocvery source
+- Click on the newly created discovery source

 - Click the **Domain \ Cloud Accounts** yab to view the discovered accounts